fluxcd/flux2/rfcs/xxxx-cli-plugin-system/README.md

 `flux-operator` becomes `flux operator`.

 The default plugin directory is `~/.fluxcd/plugins/`.
-Users can override it with the `$FLUXCD_PLUGINS` environment variable.
+Users can override it with the `FLUXCD_PLUGINS` environment variable.
 Only this single directory is scanned.

 When a plugin is discovered, it appears under a "Plugin Commands:" group in `flux --help`: